zperk13/dotfiles/README.md

 5. `ln -s ~/dotfiles/userChrome.css ./userChrome.css`
     - I keep my version of this repo in the home directory.
 If you don't, you'll need to change the first path accordingly.
 6. [Set Firefox to look for userChrome.css at startup](https://www.userchrome.org/how-create-userchrome-css.html#aboutconfig)
+## Toolbox
+This repo used to host all my scripts, but I've since moved them into [their own repo](https://github.com/zperk13/toolbox).